EPCCed/eidf-docs/docs/services/s3/tutorial.md

 aws s3 rb s3://mybucket
 ```

 !!!
-Troubleshooting "`remove_bucket failed: s3://<bucketname> argument of type 'NoneType' is not a container or iterable`"
+Tip "Troubleshooting: `remove_bucket failed: s3://<bucketname> argument of type 'NoneType' is not a container or iterable`"

     This error can occur if an attempt is made to delete a bucket that is not empty.